robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 > In cases where the rest of your code relies on a particular value being of a certain type, make sure to throw an error so that unexpected behavior is **LOUD** instead of quiet.
 {.is-info}

+# Nullish Values
+# null
+There is a value, and that value is nothing.